Instructions for people in quarantine

 What does it mean to be placed under quarantine?

 In order to prevent the spread of the coronavirus pandemic, people suspected of having been exposed to the coronavirus may be put into quarantine.
-Quarantine measures aim to break the chains of infection and save lives.
+Quarantine means that a healthy person’s freedom of movement is restricted.
+Quarantining is used to prevent a possibly symptomless carrier from infecting other people.
+The quarantine decision is based on the Communicable Diseases Act.

-Information on the duration of your quarantine is provided to you in connection with the quarantine order.
+The duration of the quarantine period will be specified when you are quarantined.
 The typical quarantine period is 10 days from the last exposure.
 The quarantine period is two weeks in cases where more than one people live in the same household.
 The period starts at the beginning of symptoms or, in the case of a symptomless person, from the sampling date.

-During quarantine, you must avoid close contact with people outside your household.
-Quarantine time must be spent in your apartment.
-You can go out, provided that you do not get close to other people.
-For example, you must not go to work, school, daycare, hobbies, stores or pharmacies, as the avoidance of close contacts is difficult in these places.
-You must not have visitors, and you must order your food.
+When quarantined, you must avoid close contact with people outside your household.
+You must spend the quarantine period in your home.
+You may go outside, if you do not approach other people.
+You may not go to your place of work, school, daycare, hobbies, the shop or pharmacy, because close contact is very difficult to avoid in these places.
+You may not see any visitors and you must have groceries delivered to you at home.

-People associated to you who have not been personally in direct close contact with the infected person can continue to live normally.
-This means that associated people are not in quarantine, unlike the quarantined person.
+Your close friends and relatives who have not been in direct close contact with the infected person may lead normal lives.
+This means that your close friends and relatives are not quarantined, unlike the person who has been quarantined.
 People associated to a quarantined symptomless person do not infect others with coronavirus.

-If no one is able to get food or medicine for you, you can contact the Social Services’ helpline at 09 310 44400.
+If no one is able to get food or medicine for you, you can contact the Social Services’ Coronavirus Helpline at 09 310 21175.

 Symptoms of a coronavirus infection